 I hope you'll like this recipe and please if you make this recipe, snap a pic and hashtag it #amiraspantry — I love to see your creations on Instagram, Facebook, Twitter!

 Don’t want to miss a recipe?
 Sign up for the FREE Amira's Pantry newsletter delivered to your inbox with lots of tips and surprises!
 And stay in touch with me on Facebook, Twitter, Pinterest, and Instagram for all the latest updates.

 - 1 box fillo dough.

-- Butter for brushing about 1/3 cup or you can use butter spray or cooking spray whatever works for you.
+- ½ cup unsalted butter for brushing or you can use butter spray or cooking spray whatever works for you.

 For the filling

 - ¼ c of water.

 - 5 apples cored peeled and sliced- or more depending on your dish.

 - ¼ c of white sugar.

 - 1 teaspoon ground cinnamon